Simhyeon/r4d/docs/newline_rules.md

 value with empty texts.
 Therefore it leaves an empty string or an empty line in its place.
 Consequently **runtime macros never return "no value"** but at least return an empty value.

+Although you can change this behaviour with help of trim output macro attribute.
+Refer, [docs](./macro_syntax.md) for detailed usage.

 ## Hidden newline character at the end of a line